 There is that feeling of hopelessness and reduces self-worth.
 You may sleep for longer hours and lack the strength to get out of bed and face the world.
 In other instances, you experience insomnia and constant headaches.

 One symptom of depression will elicit after another, from low energy to lack of enthusiasm.
 All these symptoms may be chronic or can be experienced in cyclic episodes of highs and lows.
 Depression will lower your performance generally.
 Causes can be attributed to environmental and genetic factors.
 Having a history of alcohol and or drug use can be the cause of depression.
-Alcohol and drugs can be used to mask the symptoms of depression.

 The depression may start from certain painful and heartbreaking situations that will lead to episodes of sadness.
 The attacks may be short at first, but as your condition worsens, you will deteriorate mentally and physically.
 Clinical depression will cripple your normal daily productivity due to the inability to cope with stress.
 Depression can render you functionless with the inability to work, perform a routine task, or even make rational decisions.